Alfresco/alfresco-ng2-components/docs/node.service.md

 # Node Service
-Get Alfresco Repository node metadata and create nodes with metadata.
+Gets Alfresco Repository node metadata and creates nodes with metadata.

 This service cannot be used to create nodes with content.

 ## Importing